Some may write for love, but most freelance writers write for money — and they’ll make more money when they specialize in one or more niches.

 4. Editors will pay you higher rates because they know you have a proven track record and will deliver the goods.
 Editors want high-quality work delivered on time, and they will pay you well to get it.
 As noted above, for most of my freelance writing career I’ve specialized in writing supplements and ancillaries for college textbooks (instructor’s manuals, test questions, student study guides, Internet exercises, etc).
 As I built up my publications list and my contacts list, I won more and more projects, and those projects typically had higher per-hour pay rates.
 For many years I’ve made $50-$100 per hour.
 (See my e-book Writing College Textbook Supplements: The Definitive Guide to Winning High-Paying Assignments in the College Textbook Publishing Market.)

-Develop One or Two Sub-Niches
+Develop One or Two Sub-Specialties

 I actually started my writing career as an outdoors writer.
 I’ve written hiking guides for various parts of northern California, along with a hundred or so magazine and newspaper articles.
 I no longer spend much time writing about hiking, but I do keep my two remaining books in print and I write the Northern California Hiking Trails blog to publicize the books and to promote hiking and outdoors recreation, and also protection of the environment.

-It’s OK to Shift Niches
+It’s OK to Shift Freelance Writing Specialties

 For example, I still work on textbook supplements and keep a toe in outdoor writing, but I now spend significant time creating information products about writing and productivity.
 I’m shifting my focus because I’ve learned a lot about these areas over the last twenty years, I want to share what I know, and I want new challenges.

-The Problems with Being a Generalist
+The Problems with Being a Freelance Writing Generalist

 Some freelance writers can pay the bills by being generalists, meaning they seek any writing assignment that meets their personal payment and interest criteria.
 However, most generalist freelancers don’t do very well.
 Editors and businesses will be wary of hiring someone without a high level of subject expertise, and when they do occasionally hire a generalist, they typically won’t pay as much as they would for a specialist.